Books & Music

 Hobbies & Crafts

 TV & Movies

-This is a traditional flower found in many English country gardens.
-It grows wild in cornfields and edges of meadows.
+Cornflower, Centaurea cyanus in Latin, is a traditional flower found in many English country gardens.
+It frequently grows as a weed in cornfields, hence the name.

-Cornflowers are annuals and can grow to 30 inches or 75cm tall.
+Cornflowers are annuals and can grow 15 to 30 inches tall.
+You may also find dwarf varieties.

-Sow seeds thinly about 1/2" deep into finely raked, moist, warm soil where you want the plants to flower in April or May.
+Theyíre easy to grow from seed, and so theyíre good for children to try.
+Sow seeds in late April to early May.
+Sow thinly about 1/2" deep into finely raked, moist, warm soil where you want the plants to flower.
 Cover lightly with earth and allow a week or two to germinate.

 Grow in massed plantings for best effect.

 They look good grown with red flowers such as poppies or yellow or orange flowers such as marigolds or daisies.
 Any of these would also make good combinations in a flower pot.

 They make excellent cut flowers so grow some for a show in the garden and some just for cutting.
 They are also easy to dry for use in dried flower arrangements.

 Cornflowers can drop their seeds and come back next year, making them a bit invasive sometimes.
 If you don't want this to happen, just deadhead them before they go to seed.